OpenBallast/ballast/README.md

 |---|---|
 | GPU | NVIDIA GeForce RTX 4070 Ti SUPER, 16 GB VRAM |
 | CPU | AMD Ryzen 7 7800X3D, 8 cores / 16 threads |

-**Hosting.** The public endpoint runs entirely on Cloudflare's free tier, which you can reproduce yourself for $0.
-The corpus files are served from Hugging Face.

 ## Get it